 Your real estate holdings sit illiquid for years, and every transaction bleeds capital to intermediaries who add minimal value.
 Indeed, the financial system was not built for the speed your enterprise demands.
-Settlement cycles lag 48 hours behind in an instant world, while $16 trillion in private market assets remain effectively untradeable.
+While standard settlement cycles have improved to T+1 (24 hours), they still lag behind the instant finality of blockchain, while over $16 trillion in private market assets remain effectively untradeable.

-However, tokenized securities that began as blockchain experimentation have evolved into a $310 billion opportunity, with major institutions like BlackRock now tokenizing money market funds and JP Morgan processing over $300 billion in blockchain-based repo transactions.
+However, tokenized securities that began as blockchain experimentation have evolved into a multi-trillion dollar opportunity, with major institutions like BlackRock surpassing $1 billion in AUM with their BUIDL fund and Kinexys by J.P.
+Morgan (formerly Onyx) processing over $1.5 trillion in programmable transactions.
 In this blog, we are going to explore the opportunities of tokenization and how tokenized securities are transforming the financial industry.

 Key Takeaways